Skip to main content

 Enable or disable

-A toggle at the top of each row.
-Turning the toggle off stops the alert from firing at all.
-It will not appear in the inbox, it will not send email, and it will not auto resolve.
+A toggle sits at the top of each row.
+When you turn the toggle off, the alert no longer fires.
+It does not appear in the inbox.
+It does not send email, and it does not auto resolve.
 Existing unresolved alerts of this type stay in your inbox until they auto resolve naturally or you mark them read.

 Channels

-Below the enable toggle, two checkboxes: Email and In app.
+Below the enable toggle are two checkboxes: Email and In app.
 Pick one, both, or neither.
-Picking neither does not turn the alert off; the alert still fires and is tracked in the dedup ledger, but you do not get notified.
-This is rare; turning the alert off entirely is usually what you want.
+If you pick neither, the alert does not turn off.
+The alert still fires, and Hero Marketer still tracks it in the dedup ledger, but you do not receive a notification.
+This is rare.
+Usually you want to turn the alert off entirely instead.

 Defaults vary by severity.
 Critical alerts (connection_broken, conv_tracking_silent) default to email and in app.
 The four most actionable warning alerts (rotten_campaign, lost_is_budget, ctr_drop, conv_rate_drop) also default to email and in app.
-The other warnings and the info alerts default to in app only, so they show up in the inbox without filling your inbox at home.
+The other warnings and the info alerts default to in app only.
+They show up in the inbox but do not fill your inbox at home.

 Threshold overrides

-Loosening a threshold makes the alert fire more often.
-Tightening it makes the alert fire less often.
+When you loosen a threshold, the alert fires more often.
+When you tighten it, the alert fires less often.
 If you find an alert too noisy, raise the threshold ratios.
-If you suspect an alert is missing real issues, lower them.
+If you suspect an alert misses real issues, lower them.

 Saves are automatic